-The most important limited energy source for a marathon runner are carbs.
+The most important limited energy source for a marathon runner is carbs.
 Especially during the last quarter of the distance they begin to vanish.
 Thus, if you don’t refill carbs on the way, you will hit the notorious wall after km number 30.

 Your tactics for during the race should be: Never miss a refreshment station, even if they might be crowded with other runners.
 This is the best way to prevent cramps and it helps you to avoid hitting this famous wall.
-It is further imporant that you test the drinks, bars (e.g. Isostar Endurance + bar) or gels (e.g. Isostar Energy Booster or Isostar Actifood) in your training prior to the competition.
+It is further important that you test the drinks, bars (e.g. Isostar Endurance + bar) or gels (e.g. Isostar Energy Booster or Isostar Actifood) in your training prior to the competition.
 Not everyone tolerates a given supplement.
-Solids are generally tolerated less during running because of the percussions on the intestine.
+Solids are generally tolerated less during running because of the percussion on the intestine.
 Here, too, it is recommended to test things beforehand.

 After a marathon is before a marathon.
-Although you might not aim for a next goal right away, be aware that, the days after the event, your body has a lot of recovery work to do.
+Although you might not aim for the next goal right away, be aware that, in the days after the event, your body has a lot of recovery work to do.
 Regeneration should thus be the main focus.
 You will be likely to feel like eating sweets more than you would normally.
 Try to eat more fruits during this time and to also compensate for the increased need of proteins.
-Here, delicous protein concentrates like Isostar Reload After Sport might help you to cover these cravings without having to eat a lot of chocolate or other sweets.
+Here, delicious protein concentrates like Isostar Reload After Sport might help you to cover these cravings without having to eat a lot of chocolate or other sweets.

-Those who provide their body with the energy it needs can reach their goals more easily.
+Those who provide their body with the energy it requires can reach their goals more easily.
 We hope that these nutrition tips will help you to reach your goal and to be able to live the emotions mentioned at the beginning.

 Nutrition tips for the last 3 days before the marathon: